vhs/tacos-ng/README.md

 pnpm run build
 ```

-and this will build the backend on your local repository
+and this will build the backend on your local repository.